meschott/portfolio/README.md

 2. Plots and scripts from a scientific algorithms class.
 One from the ising model chapter, one from the bose einstein condensates, and one from the traveling salesman

-3. I will also add my Real Estate Calculator program

-4. Any programs from CAAM 420?